 - Development and promotion of an Anti-Bullying code for the school which will be displayed in prominent places around the school environment and included in student journals .( Work is ongoing in this area)

 - Education of pupils, where age appropriate, on appropriate online behaviour.

 - An annual presentation for parents and 5th/6th class pupils on cyber-bullying.

 - The school’s anti-bullying policy is discussed with pupils and all parent(s)/guardian(s) are given a copy as part of the Code of Behaviour of the school on enrolment of their child.
 Both are available on the school website at www.barntownns.ie.

 - Bullying to be discussed formally at regular intervals by staff but at a minimum at one staff meeting per term.

-- The implementation of the SPHE, the RSE, Walk Tall and Stay Safe Programmes.
+- The implementation of the SPHE, the RSE, new Walk Tall and new Stay Safe Programmes.

 - The school will specifically consider the additional needs of SEN pupils with regard to programme implementation and the development of skills and strategies to enable all pupils to respond appropriately.

 - Through presentations or other exercises, the school staff and parents/guardians are made aware of the nature of bullying and the signs that might indicate that a pupil is being bullied.
 They are encouraged to be vigilant in watching out for signs of bullying and to report any suspicion of bullying they may have to the ‘Relevant Teacher’.